phan-kimngan/AI_Project_2022/recog/README.md

-You can download the weight of Facenet at the link: https://drive.google.com/file/d/1hi7UhUN5klGcF_6SA_zhAb3O_rUI3COk/view?usp=sharing
+You can download the weight of Facenet at the link and put into here: https://drive.google.com/file/d/1hi7UhUN5klGcF_6SA_zhAb3O_rUI3COk/view?usp=sharing

 In this folder, you create a new directory named **students** where can store sub-directories according to the ID of students.
 Each sub-folder contains pictures of each student.